leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

     - http://msc.fema.gov/portal
 - storms: comes in many forms, hurrincanes, tornadoes, hailstorms, etc.
   - important to regularly monitor weather forecasts. example, for hurricane season, National Weather Service's National Hurricane Center has www.nhc.noaa.gov during hurricane season
-- fires
-- other regional events
+- fires: can be natural or man made
+- other regional events: your assessment team should gauge the impact of other events that may affect your business - including volcanic eruptions, monsoons, tsunamis, avalanches, mudslides and more.

 #### man-made disasters
-- fires
-- acts of terrorism
-- bombings/explosions
-- power outages
+- fires: fires may result from human action - carelessness, faulty electrical wiring, improper fire protection practices, or other reasons.
+- acts of terrorism: 9/11 left many businesses unprepared, total damage from the attacks estimated at $40 billion
+- bombings/explosions: from disaster planning perspective, similar to a large-scale fire, but also relies on physical security measures covered in chapter 10, physical security requirements
+- power outages: consider provisioning alternative pwoer sources that can run business systems indefinitely
+  - uninterruptible power supply (UPS): devices to keep systems running long enough to get emergency generators up and working
 - other utility and infrastructure failures
 - hardware/software failures
 - strikes/picketing